Hire employees in 180+ countries

 Hire in China

-A China EOR solution is commonly used by international companies expanding into China, or global firms interested in hiring specialist talent there.
+International companies expanding into China or global firms interested in hiring specialist talent commonly use a China EOR solution.

 Partnering with our China EOR is the quickest and most cost-effective way to enter the Chinese market.